 Simply defined, an intent is a specific goal a blockchain user wants to accomplish.
 While no two “intent-centric” systems are the same, they all work similarly: users, be they traders or protocols, submit their intent to a service, and then it is outsourced to a “solver” – it could be a person, or an AI bot, or another protocol – that does whatever it takes to get the job done.

-Trusted Editorial content material, reviewed by main trade specialists and seasoned editors.
-Advert Disclosure Bitcoin is now down over 29% from...
+Trusted Editorial content material, reviewed by main trade consultants and seasoned editors.
+Advert Disclosure The XRP value is exhibiting indicators...